pgomez-a/dslr/data_analysis/README.md

 The **median** is a value that, ordered from smallest to largest, 50% of the data is less than or equal to this value and the other 50% is greater than or equal to it.
 With ordered data, if there are an odd number of values, the median is the value in the middle.
 If there is an even number of values, the median is the half sum of the two middle values.
 The median corresponds to the 50th percentile.

 - **It is more robust to changes** in the data than the mean.

+## Dispersion Measures
+They complete the information provided by the centralization measures and **indicate whether they are more or less representative of the dataset.** As the measure gets smaller, the spread of the data in the dataset decreases.

 ### [std](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.std.html)